Lisa Prince Fishler

 Lisa is the Vice President of HeARTs Speak’s Board of Directors and its Executive Director.
 A New York based professional photographer, Lisa founded the global HeARTs Speak in 2010.
 Her passion for art, animals, and advocacy converged to inspire her to create a community of individuals united for a common cause — saving the lives of shelter pets.
 Lisa earned her BA from Vassar College, and an MA from Goddard.

-Jill Flynn is a Phoenix, Arizona based photographer that specializes in Pet Photography.
+Jill Flynn is a Phoenix, Arizona based photographer that specializes in Pet Photography and the Secretary of HeARTs Speak’s Board of Directors.
 She works closely with numerous animal welfare organizations and volunteers her services by taking photographs of shelter animals as well as teaches other volunteers how to take photographs of animals.
 She is a firm believer in being involved in community and giving back.
 Jill also teaches photography for The Perfect Picture School of Photography, does private instruction, workshops, photography mentoring and creates stock imagery for Getty and Corbis.
 Her work has been used commercially, appeared on book covers, in fine art magazines and private galleries.
 Clients and credits include ABC Good Morning America, Avalon Television, Avanti Press, Bloomberg Business Week, National Veterinary Associates, NBC Universal, Oxford University Press.

 Gary E. Kalbaugh is the Treasurer of HeARTs Speak’s Board of Directors.
 Gary is a Director and Assistant General Counsel at ING Financial Holdings Corp., a Special Professor of Law at the Maurice A. Deane School of Law at Hofstra University, and a Lecturer in Law at Columbia Law School.
 His law practice focuses primarily on derivatives and banking law.
 He serves on the New York City Bar Association’s Committee on the Regulation of Futures and Derivatives and chairs the CLE Sub-Committee and is past chair of the Over-the-Counter Derivatives and CLE Sub-Committees.
 He is a frequent speaker and commentator on derivatives and banking law topics, chairing the New York City Bar Association’s 2012 Futures and Derivatives conference and the forthcoming 2015 Futures and Derivatives conference, and is the author of the textbook “Derivatives Law and Regulation” (Wolters Kluwer, 2014).
 A graduate of the National University of Ireland, University College Cork (Bachelor of Civil Laws, cum laude, 1998), Gary received his Master of Laws at the University of Pennsylvania in 1999.
 In addition to HeARTs Speak, he serves as a member of the board and treasurer of the Center for Transnational Legal Studies.